Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 How working at Feelgood has made me feel

 Working at Feelgood has been both the most challenging yet the most rewarding client gig I’ve ever had.
-It’s hard to sum up in a couple of paragraphs.
+It’s impossible to sum up in a couple of paragraphs, but I’ll try.

-Playing even a small part in helping people improve their health and well-being is the main reason I’ve stayed with them since 2017.
+Playing a part in helping people improve their health and well-being is the main reason I’ve stayed with Feelgood since 2017.

-Equally important are my fun, helpful, and kind team members.
-When my assignment ends sometime in 2026, I’ll truly miss them.
+Another big reason has been my helpful, kind, fun, and geeky team members.
+When my assignment ends sometime in 2026, I’ll truly miss them – especially beating them on table tennis.

 /Alexander